jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

   </div>
 </div>

 An antenna has always two poles, one positive and other negative.
 In some cases, such as the monopole, the negative pole is connected to ground plane (e.g., Earth).
 Different types of antenna are more suitable to certain wavelengths, e.g., in some cases monopoles can be as high as `λ/2`.
-Additionally, as the frequency increases more specific antennas are required (e.g., dish-shaped parabolic or quadrifilar helicoidal antennas).
-Other worth mention antennas are the [YouLoop Magnetic Antenna](https://airspy.com/youloop/) for HF frequencies, and the [MiniWhip](https://www.pa3fwm.nl/technotes/tn07.html) which is an active antenna[^5] for the LF, MF, and HF bands.
+Additionally, as the frequency increases, more specific antennas are required (e.g., dish-shaped parabolic or quadrifilar helicoidal antennas).
+Other antennas worth mentioning are the [YouLoop Magnetic Antenna](https://airspy.com/youloop/) for HF frequencies, and [MiniWhip](https://www.pa3fwm.nl/technotes/tn07.html) which is an active antenna[^5] for the LF, MF, and HF bands.

 ## Spectrum and Modes